-- 1. The notional boundary is assumed to exist in the space between the buildings and is positioned so that one of the buildings would comply with the provisions for space separation having regard to the amount of its unprotected area.
-In practice, if one of the buildings is existing, the position of the boundary will be set by the space separation factors for that building. - 2.
-The siting of the new building, or the second building if both are new, can then be checked to see that it also complies, using the notional boundary as the relevant boundary for the second building.
-(Once the notional boundary is set for the first building it becomes the relevant boundary for the second (new) building and does not move).
+The notional boundary is assumed to exist in the space between the buildings and is positioned so that each of the buildings would comply with the provisions of the space separation having regards to the amount of its unprotected area.
+In practice if one of the buildings is existing, the position of the boundary will be set by the space separation factors for that building.

+- 1. The siting of the new building which is adjacent to the existing building can be checked to see that it also complies, using a revised notional boundary location that is no closer than 1.0 metre from the existing building. - Where both buildings are new it is allowable to move the notional boundary between buildings.
+However in assessing fire spread from one building to the other and vice versa, the notional boundary should not be located any closer than 1.0 metre from the building that is receiving the radiation.